PlayShareApp/Public-API-Documentation/Documentation/Websocket/README.md

 ## HELLO_WORLD
 ### **Description**
-Gets send to Client from Server on Initial WebSocket connection.
+Gets sent to Client from Server on Initial WebSocket connection.

 ### Example
 ```json